Welcome to the IndieHouse podcast.

-Frazer Bradshaw has been writing, directing and editing films for over two decades.
-He makes films with a philosophical bent about the human condition, told through lenses of race, class and sexuality.
+Frazer Bradshaw is an award winning filmmaker who has been writing, directing and editing films for over two decades.

 Rachel Caplan, Founder & Director of the SF Green Film Festival, announces their new annual award and the films in contention.

 Danny Plotnick is an independent filmmaker whose work has screened at The Museum of Modern Art in NYC, on The Independent Film Channel, MTV, and at underground film fests around the world.

 What’s on Your Plate?
 A series of films that are shaping the story of food justice and sustainability.
 Rachel Caplan, Founder & Director of the SF Green Film Festival, discusses the spotlight theme for the festival this year.

 Rishi Bhilawadikar is the creator of “For Here or To Go?”, his 1st feature film that premiered in theaters in 2017.

 Rachel Caplan, Founder & Director of the San Francisco Green Film Festival, announces line-up is out and tickets are available for 2017’s epic festival full of the most compelling green films, filmmakers, and ideas.